 |---|---|---|

-| TPE vs plasmapheresis | Usually the same procedure in therapeutic use. | Different from plasma donation or diagnostic sampling. |
+| TPE vs plasmapheresis | Often used interchangeably in therapeutic contexts. | Technically, plasma exchange includes replacement fluid; it is different from plasma donation or diagnostic sampling. |

 | Longevity benefit | May reduce inflammatory and age-related plasma factors. | Evidence is promising but still developing. |